cog1to/react-native-mpd/README.md

 pod install
 ```

+#### Fixing bunding stage for iOS
+If you don't have React Native installed globally, you'll need to fix the bundling script to point to `node` executable.
+Otherwise Archive and/or Build commands will fail.

 #### Linking native packages.
 Because we're using sockets, we have to "node-ify" core node modules and link them with the app.
 For that purpose we run `rn-nodeify` and `react-native link` commands after installing all the dependencies.
 ```